-The GDPR, CCPA and many other laws and regulations relating to privacy and data protection are still being tested in courts, and they are subject to new and differing interpretations by courts and regulatory officials.
-We are working to comply with the privacy and data protection laws and regulations that apply to us, and we anticipate needing to devote significant additional resources to complying with these laws and regulations.
-It is possible that the GDPR, CCPA or other laws and regulations relating to privacy and data protection may be interpreted and applied in a manner that is inconsistent from jurisdiction or inconsistent with our current policies and practices.
+The GDPR, CCPA and many other laws and regulations relating to data privacy and security are still being tested in courts, and they are subject to new and differing interpretations by courts and regulatory officials.
+We are working to comply with the data privacy and security laws and regulations that apply to us, and we anticipate needing to devote significant additional resources to complying with these laws and regulations.
+It is possible that the GDPR, CCPA or other laws and regulations relating to data privacy and security may be interpreted and applied in a manner that is inconsistent from jurisdiction to jurisdiction or inconsistent with our current policies and practices.

-Our actual or perceived failure to adequately comply with applicable laws, regulations, policies, contracts and other obligations relating to privacy and data protection, or to protect personal data and other data we process or maintain, could result in regulatory fines and bans on processing personal information, investigations and enforcement actions, penalties and other liabilities, interruptions to our development process, claims for damages by affected individuals, and damage to our reputation, any of which could materially affect our business, financial condition, results of operations and growth prospects.
+Our actual or perceived failure to adequately comply with applicable laws, regulations, policies, contracts and other obligations relating to data privacy and security, or to protect personal data and other data we process or maintain, could result in regulatory fines and bans on processing personal data, investigations and enforcement actions, penalties and other liabilities, interruptions to our development process, claims for damages by affected individuals, and damage to our reputation, any of which could materially affect our business, financial condition, results of operations and growth prospects.